opensearch-project/OpenSearch/CONTRIBUTING.md

 As with other types of contributions, the first step is to [**open an issue on GitHub**](https://github.com/opensearch-project/OpenSearch/issues/new/choose).
 Opening an issue before you make changes makes sure that someone else isn't already working on that particular problem.
 It also lets us all work together to find the right approach before you spend a bunch of time on a PR.
 So again, when in doubt, open an issue.

 Additionally, here are a few guidelines to help you decide whether a particular feature should be included in OpenSearch.

+**Note**: Since you are a beginner, we advise you to start with simple issues.

+For this there is a special label "<font color="SlateBlue">**Good first issue**</font>"

+Warning!
+If you have selected an issue and want to get started, check if the issue is free.
+If for it has already been assigned <br> and there is no pull request for a long time, ask that user using @ (e.g @nickname) if he/she is willing to concede to you.

+If the issue has recently been created and there are no appointees, then feel free to write in a comment that you are ready to take on the issue.

+Feel free to create an issue if you have not been able to work out the installation, or a bug within the project.
+Also feel free to ask on the issue page if you are solving a problem but can't figure out the structure of the project.

 **Is your feature important to most users of OpenSearch?**